jikk/classes-utd/cs63320f19/docs/assignment01.md

 ## Assignment set-up

 We have a submission server (10.176.90.84) set-up for this assignment.
-Student will log-in with different accounts for different parts of assignment.
-From you host (Linux or OSX), use the following command to log-in to the submission server.
-We a same password for all accounts, the log-in password is `guest`.
+The student will log-in with different accounts for different parts of the assignment.
+From your host (Linux or OS X), use the following command to log-in to the submission server.
+We the same password for all accounts, the log-in password is `guest`.

 ```bash
 # For part 1